 You may withdraw your consent at any time where we are relying on consent to process your personal data.
 However, this will not affect the lawfulness of any processing carried out before you withdraw your consent.
 If you withdraw your consent, we may not be able to provide certain products or services to you.
 We will advise you if this is the case at the time you withdraw your consent.

-We may need to request specific information from you to help us confirm your identity and ensure your right to access your personal data (or to exercise any of your other rights).
+We may need to request specific information from you to help us confirm your identity.
+This ensures your right to access your personal data (or to exercise any of your other rights).

 This is a security measure to ensure that personal data is not disclosed to any person who has no right to receive it.
 We may also contact you to ask you for further information in relation to your request to speed up our response.